Do you tend to overanalyze and overthink every email you get or write?

 Probably not.

-So, when asking for someone’s contact number, make sure you use your business email address, to establish trust with the recipient.
+So, when asking for someone’s contact number, make sure you use your business email address to establish trust with the recipient and increase the likelihood of getting that number.

 Tip #2: Focus on making your request short and clear